Chapter 5: Personnel05:06:03 Grievance Policy

 - The procedure by the committee shall consist of fact finding.
 Except as noted below the committee shall provide a hearing where each witness, including the grievant, can be interviewed separately.
 The grievant shall be allowed to present any pertinent evidence to the committee and to have the committee call those witnesses who have testimony pertinent to the decision.

 - Within three working days following the hearing, the chair of the grievance committee shall forward a written report of the committee's findings and reasons supporting its recommendations to the President.
-The President may adopt the committee's recommendation(s), in whole or in part, or make his/her own decision.
+The President may adopt the committee's recommendation(s), in whole or in part, or make their own decision.

 - The grievant shall be provided a copy of the Committee’s report along with the President’s decision.